 An intro to cryptocurrency

-Cryptocurrency, or crypto, (including Bitcoin, Ethereum, and thousands of others) is a form of digital token based on a decentralised structure.
+Cryptocurrency (or crypto) is a form of digital token based on a decentralised structure.
+Bitcoin, Ethereum, and thousands of others are cryptocurrencies.
 Instead of being issued by governments and existing within the traditional banking system, the record of transactions is held on a ‘distributed ledger’ which is constantly verified by a network of computers.

 Considerations when buying crypto